 The nation’s first assisted living facility for LGBT seniors is Stonewall Gardens in Palm Springs, California.
 Stonewall Gardens offers an on-site nurse, meals, and a 24-hour staff that assists with daily living needs such as medication management, dressing, grooming, bathing and personal assistance.

 Low-income retirement apartments for LGBT seniors have opened in several major cities.
 These facilities are government-subsidized and require low income qualifications for entry.
 In many cases, rent is calculated on a sliding scale based on a percentage of the renter’s income.
 Affordable facilities are in high demand, and most of these places were filled via a lottery system prior to opening.
 They are fully occupied and their waiting lists are usually full or closed.
 The demand clearly exceeds supply.

 Town Hall in Chicago, Illinois

-Ingersoll Senior Residences in New York City, New York (opening in September, 2019)
+Stonewall House (formerly Ingersoll Senior Residences) in New York City (Brooklyn), New York

-These low-income LGBT residential facilities are under construction:
+These low-income LGBT residential facilities are in various stages of planning or construction:

 Mary’s House for Older Adults in Washington, DC

-Crotona Senior Residences in New York City, New York
+Crotona Senior Residences in New York City (Bronx), New York

 The Residences at Equality Park in Wilton Manors, Florida